From Moral Issues that Divide Us

 Reason and Emotion

 Imagine that you are debating the issue of abortion.
-You and your opponent begin calmly by offering your best reasons for your respective positions.
+You and your opponent begin calmly, offering your best reasons for your respective positions.
 After a few minutes the discussion becomes heated, and you shout at your opponent “Baby killer!”, and your opponent shouts back “Woman hater!”
+What started as a rational discourse quickly devolved into emotional outbursts.
 A second area of moral psychology involves the role of reason and emotion in moral decision making.
 The standard view throughout the history of philosophy has been that reason plays two central roles in moral matters.
 First, reason assists us in discovering moral standards, and, second, reason motivates us to do the morally right thing.
-Plato, for example, held that through reason we grasp the essence of moral forms in their higher realm, such as the form of justice.
+Plato, for example, held that through reason we grasp the essence of moral Forms in their higher realm, such as the Form of justice.
 Once we have this knowledge, reason then influences us to behave justly.
-Aquinas argued that God implanted in us a rational capacity to know the principles of morality embedded in human nature, and then to properly act upon them.
+Aquinas argued that, through natural law, God implanted in us a rational capacity to know the principles of morality embedded in human nature, and then to properly act upon them.
 More generally, these philosophers held that we have rational intuitions about moral truths, and these intuitions direct our conduct.
 The assumptions here are that moral principles like “behave justly” are facts that are the objects of rational investigation, and merely having knowledge of moral facts is enough to have us behave properly.

 In more recent times, British philosopher Alfred Ayer (1910-1989) pushed the matter further with a theory called emotivism.
 On this view, not only are moral assessments emotional reactions, but they are merely expressions of feelings that report no fact whatsoever, not even about my own mental state.
 According to Ayer, there are two kinds of verbal utterances that we make.
 Some are factual reports, which convey true or false statements about the world.
 For example, “The bread is moldy” reports a fact about the bread.
 “I am a fan of Elvis” reports a fact about my feelings towards Elvis.
 Other utterances, however, are non-factual expressions: they only vent feelings, and do not even report facts.
 “Moldy bread, gag!” expresses my negative feelings about moldy bread.
 “Hooray for Elvis!” expresses my positive feelings for Elvis.
 Take, now, a moral utterance like “Bob acted justly.”
 Is this a factual report or a non-factual expression?
 It certainly looks like a factual report about some state of affairs in the world.
 However, according to Ayer, it is not: it is really a non-factual expression in disguise that does nothing more than vent feelings.
 When I say “Bob acted justly,” I am merely expressing my positive feelings about Bob’s conduct, and I may as well be uttering the phrase “Hooray for Bob’s conduct!”
 Ayer writes,